zanehirning/RecursiveWebCrawler/doc/Plan.md

 **Deliver:**

+###Description

+- The original URL must be an http(s) absolute URL
+- From a starting URL provided by the user, this program will crawl the web and click on any links present, as well as printing them out.
+- An integer will be given by the user, this is how many links deep the web crawler will crawl, the default is three links.
+- A good solution will take a valid URL and crawl the web for coordinating links.
+- If no input is given, a usage message will be printed and the system will exit without crawling.
+- If bad input is given, an error message will be printed.

+###What I know:

+- I know how to take input from the user and provide usage messages/raise errors if bad input is given.

+###What I don't know:

+- All of the libraries we are given need to be looked at and understood.
+- I currently do not know how any of the libraries work.

 *   A detailed written description of the problem this program aims to solve.
 *   Describe what a *good* solution looks like.
     *   List what you already know how to do.